Confused About Microchips — Which is Best?

 Hi – thanks for your email Jamie.
 You are right; the microchip registry can be confusing.
 The problem began ages ago when some chips were not readable with other companies’ scanners.
 We have an article about this but I’ll try to summarize the prior problem.

-AVID® and Home Again® microchips read on a frequency of 125 khz and have been commonly used in veterinary hospitals and shelters across the United States.
-Each company has universal scanners that can identify chips from each other as well as other microchip companies that create chips that are also 125 khz.
+AVID® microchips read on a frequency of 125 khz and have been commonly used in veterinary hospitals and shelters across the United States.
+They have universal scanners that can identify chips from other microchip companies that are also 125 khz.
 Controversy involving microchips exists because one company (Banfield®) introduced a chip that was 134.2 khz and incompatible with other readers.
 Therefore, pets chipped with Banfield® microchips could not be identified with the most common microchip scanners on the market in the U.S. Banfield has since stopped selling the undetectable microchips in their clinics.
-Recently, Home Again® announced a new scanner that will read all 125 kHZ microchips and detect 134 kHz chips.

 Best of luck!